kos-lang/kos/doc/modules.md

 strings created from each argument.
 The following argument types are
 supported:

- * integer  - An integer is converted to its string representation.
- * float    - An float is converted to its string representation.
  * array    - The array must contain numbers from 0 to 0x1FFFFF, inclusive.
               Float numbers are converted to integers using floor operation.
               Any other types of array elements trigger an exception.
 The array's elements are code points from which a new string is created.
 The new string's length is equal to the length of the array.
- * string   - No conversion is performed.
  * buffer   - A buffer is treated as an UTF-8 sequence and it is decoded into a string.
+ * integer  - An integer is converted to its string representation.
+ * float    - An float is converted to its string representation.
  * function - If the function is an iterator (a primed generator), subsequent elements are obtained from it and added to the string.
 The acceptable types of values returned from the